What is a Biologist?

 There are currently greater than 250 biotechnology vaccines and health care products that are available to people.
 Many of these products are for previously untreatable diseases.

 According to the Biotechnology Innovation Organization: "More than 13.3 million farmers around the world use agricultural biotechnology to increase yields, prevent damage from insects and pests and reduce farming's impact on the environment.
 And more than 50 biorefineries are being built across North America to test and refine technologies to produce biofuels and chemicals from renewable biomass, which can help reduce greenhouse gas emissions."

 What is the workplace of a Biologist like?

-Most biologists are employed by the government, a university or a private industry laboratory.
-Many biologists at universities are also professors, so they spend part of their time teaching students research methods, assisting with the development of the students' projects, as well as work on their own projects.
+Most biologists are employed by governmental agencies, universities, or private industry laboratories.
+Many biologists at universities are also professors, and spend most of their time teaching students research methods, assisting with the development of student projects, as well as working on their own projects.

-Biological scientists employed in the private industry and by the government are able to focus more on their projects and those assigned by their superiors.
-Some examples of biologists likely to be working in private industry are zoologists and ecologists, who could be employed by zoos and environmental agencies.
+Biological scientists employed by private industries and by the government are able to focus more on their own personal projects and those assigned by their superiors.
+Some examples of biologists likely to be working in private industries are zoologists and ecologists, who could be employed by zoos and environmental agencies.

 In general, most biological scientists do not experience much in the way of dangerous situations.
-Those studying dangerous or toxic organisms have a series of special precautions they take to prevent contamination and any possibility of spreading the virus or bacteria.
+Those studying dangerous or toxic organisms have a series of special precautions they take to prevent contamination and any possibility of spreading viruses or bacteria.

 Biologists are also known as: